MTFA/CohortEx/README.md

 So, you will also find here:
   - schemas/cohortexV1.0.0.json        (the schema which describes a jctx file)
   - studies/2017-01-12-DCV-Study.jctx  (a sample study parameters file)
-  - docs/ folder                       (CohortEx Parameters Editor files)
+  - docs/ folder                       (CohortEx Parameters Editor tool files)

 Steps to use CohortEx: